Click here to see information about 2025 benefits

 Coinsurance is your share of the cost of a covered healthcare service or prescription after you’ve met your deductible.
 It’s usually figured as a percentage of the amount allowed to be charged for services.

-The copay amount is different depending on the type of service/prescription and which provider network or pharmacy you use.
 Copays do not count toward your deductible – you always pay that amount whether you have met your deductible or not until you reach your out-of-pocket maximum.

 The phrase “meet your deductible” means paying that amount before the health system begins to pay its share of your medical care.
 After you meet your deductible, your share of cost is coinsurance.
+Deductibles reset to zero on January 1 each year.